Table of Contents

 - ... and any other forces we might like

-outgassing from an exploding Apollo 13 oxygen tank).
+to imagine (such as outgassing from an exploding Apollo 13

-Originally I intended not to calculate the positions of heavenly
+Originally I intended not to calculate the

-pre-tabulated ephemeris data.
-However, the amount of
+pre-calculated or pre-tabulated ephemeris data.
+However, the

-data is pretty large, so I've instead decided to use the laws of
+amount of ephemeris data is pretty large, so I've instead decided

-physics to track the heavenly bodies as well as the
+to use the laws of physics to track the heavenly bodies as well as

-spacecraft.
-Note that the initial
+the spacecraft.
+Note that the initial positions and velocities of the heavenly

-obtained somehow, but they can simply be gotten for any given
+bodies still need to be obtained somehow, but they can simply be

-mission epoch by downloading them from the Jet Propulsion
+gotten for any given mission epoch by downloading them from the

-Laboratory's HORIZONS system at
+Jet Propulsion Laboratory's HORIZONS system at

 telnet ssd.jpl.nasa.gov 6775

-I'll do all of the downloading, of course, though at present
+I'll do all of the downloading, of course,

-(2004-09-23) I include only Apollo 8 data in the development
+though at present (2004-09-23) I include only Apollo 8 data in the

-snapshot.
+development snapshot.

 An additional complication is that even though I've spoken above

-"the spacecraft", there is not just a single spacecraft.
+of "the spacecraft", there is not just a single spacecraft.

 Rather, there several spacecraft, which at any given time in the